nodroglegin/st-agustines-website/src/pages/index.md

   description: >
     The St Augustine's student is one who has been sharpened by a competitive yet community-based culture of scholarship, creativity and achievement.
-description: St Augustine's uses an effective tutorial model of small class sizes.
+description: St Augustine's uses an effective tutorial model of small online class sizes.
 The College integrates learning and family life, allowing parents to partner with tutors for the development of their child's potential.
 intro:
   blurbs:
     - image: /img/classics.jpg
-      heading: Canonical Literature
-      text: This is the blurb about canonical literature that explains the content of the subject briefly and why a student should study it
+      heading: The Great Conversation
+      text: Engage with some of the greatest minds from throughout the history of Western civilisation by studying some of their classic works of literature.
     - image: /img/screen-shot-2020-07-12-at-2.56.42-pm.png
       heading: Writing
-      text: This is the blurb about Writing that explains the content of the subject briefly and why a student should study it
+      text: Grow in writing proficiency and master the first three skills of rhetoric
+        - invention, arrangement and elocution - while also learning to read strategically, summarise, paraphrase and embed quotes.
     - image: /img/logic.jpg
       heading: Logic
-      text: This is the blurb about Logic that explains the content of the subject briefly and why a student should study it
+      text: Are there “laws of thought” just as surely as there is a law of gravity?
+        The answer is a resounding “yes!”
+In this course we will learn how to reason in an orderly and consistent fashion
     - image: /img/rhetoric.png
       heading: Rhetoric
-      text: This is the blurb about Rhetoric that explains the content of the subject briefly and why a student should study it
+      text: Students will be introduced to the concepts and practical principles of the ancient art of rhetoric, learning how to think rhetorically as both producers and critics of persuasive communication.
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their